Skip to content

 Style Guide

-We follow PEP 8 with enforcement through Ruff:
+We follow PEP 8 with enforcement through Ruff (line length: 100, double quotes, 4-space indent).
+Pre-commit hooks auto-format your code.

 Type Hints